leth4/InstantPipes/README.md

 > Getting an error when trying to build

-- That was recently patched, so please update the package or download the lastest version of the tool.
+- That was recently patched, so please update the package or download the latest version of the tool.

 > Pipes appear squashed